isabella232/help-7/gitbook/superquery/superquery-editor/variables.md

 Once created, insert your variable into your variable by replacing a field with it.

-To use a variable in your SQL, place an **'@'** character in front of the variable’s name, like the example below.
+To use a variable in your SQL, place an **'@'** character in front of the variable's name, like the example below.

 In our case, we'll replace "Drinkware" with a variable named "category" that currently holds a value of "Apparel"